XplaiNLP/xplainlp.github.io/content/publication/Classifying-Sustainability-Reports-Using-Companies-Self-Assessments/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
     - Charlott Jakob
-    - Vera Schmitt
+    - Dr. Vera Schmitt
     - Salar Mohtaj
-    - Sebastian Möller
+    - Prof. Sebastian Möller
 # Author notes (optional)
 author_notes: